emiilyylee/bubbleview/README.md

 `clicks` is an optional list of bubbles generated based on user clicks. `monitor()` expects its format to be the same as the one passed to the user callback; that is, an item in the list should have `cx`, `cy` and `timestamp`. `maxTime` is an optional timestamp limiting the number of bubbles drawn on the canvas (see the time slider in the demo). `monitor()` returns the total number of bubbles drawn given the `maxTime` option.

+## Post-fork description:
+I simplified the interface so that it only includes the testing interface, commented out the monitoring interface, but its still available to use.
+Added in a randomizer into the next button so that when you click it it will show a random image (without repeats) and export the click and description data as a csv file.
+If at the end of the figure library, then it will show the ending image.
+Also changed the canvas size to be bigger and made the blur kernel and circle radius to be a static value (in bubbleview.js).